vdesdoigts/toylovers.com/_interviews/toyznotagame.md

 ## What’s your gear?

 I'm using a Fujifilm X-T3 with few lenses.
 80% of my shots with my 90mm macro.
-When i need more field of view, I'm using 35mm or 56mm.
+When I need more field of view, I'm using 35mm or 56mm.
 I'm not a diorama photographer — it’s my weakness — but get first one few month ago.
 I use some accessoires, walls from Tamashii for exemple, but not so much.

 For lighting, **I'm using Lumecube, Manfrotto Lumimuse and some yongnuo stuff**.
 I used atmosphere aerosol for a long time.
 It’s a cool trick to add smoke.
 Three months ago I bought a fog machine which is a lot cheaper, easier to use but more heterogeneous and, of course, did much more smoke.